broadinstitute/warp/website/docs/documentation/Pipelines/Smart-seq2_Single_Nucleus_Pipeline/README.md

 ### Smart-seq2 Installation and Requirements

 The snSS2 workflow code can be downloaded by cloning the GitHub [WARP repository](https://github.com/broadinstitute/warp).
-For the latest release of snSS2, please see the [Smart-seq2 Single Nucleus changelog](https://github.com/broadinstitute/warp/tree/develop/pipelines/skylab/smartseq2_single_nucleus/SmartSeq2SingleNucleus.changelog.md).
+For the latest release of snSS2, please see release tags prefixed with SmartSeq2SingleNucleus on the [WARP release page](https://github.com/broadinstitute/warp/releases).

 The workflow is deployed using [Cromwell](https://github.com/broadinstitute/cromwell), a GA4GH compliant, flexible workflow management system that supports multiple computing platforms.